johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 ```

 ## Evaluate User Input
-Once the data available in `stdin` has been read into the buffer, it must be evaluated by parsing and tokenization.
+Once the data available in `stdin` have been read into the buffer, it must be evaluated by parsing and tokenization.
 For simplicity, we assume the line is delimited by spaces.
 Parsing the command allows the shell to determine whether the line pertains to a built-in command (e.g. pwd) or a program name.
 Otherwise, an error message is printed to `stderr` informing the user that the command was invalid.
 Our shell has two built-in commands: `exit` and `help`.
 The former terminates the shell process and the latter prints out helpful information for using our shell.

 ## Create a New Child Process
 ## Execute Command in the New Child Process